kildor22/mm-github-pages-starter/collections/_stories/Denial.md

  </p>

   <p>
-  The aluminum doorknob fit snugly at the nook of his palm, as it had always been— familiar and cold.
+  The aluminum doorknob fit snugly in the nook of his palm as it had always been— familiar and cold.
 Turning it would lead to a narrow hallway, also cold and familiar, though too cramped for a boy of his width to pass through without toppling the stacks of old shoe boxes and forgotten novelties that lined the wall to his right.
 To his left, an old wooden railing met the edges of an old wooden staircase that descended to the living room.
 Before skewing his body to shuffle through the pathway, the boy muttered,
  </p>

  <p>